smialyjoe/smialyjoe.github.io/_posts/2015-2-26-First-steps.md

 My goal is to put at least one blog post every week.
 At the beginning I presume that posts will be something like my notes from my everyday battlefield.
 Solutions to problems that I solve everyday.
 Also I want to put here something like library to valuable IMHO content that I read in web.
 For the .NET world the best site with this idea is [The morning brew](http://blog.cwa.me.uk/).
 The well brewed set of link serves to you at every morning (at least at England).

+So, wish me luck and see you soon!